Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Man and woman passing donation box

 Perhaps the greatest obstacle to writing your work experience personal statement is determining whether an activity counts as “work experience” or not.
-Here are examples of work experience you may need to include:
+As a high schooler with limited workplace experiences, you may have to include examples of experiences where you held responsibility in your school or personal life – even if they were not strictly “work experience”.
+For example, you could include:

 • Extracurricular Activities